Brahma-fi/protected_moonshots/docs/Batcher.md

 - `depositFunds` - Accept user's `wantTokens` and store state reflecting their pending wantTokens to be deposited to the `Vault`.
 Verifies an EIP 712 signature signed by `verificationAuthority` containing the user address depositing as msg.sender to ensure user has permissions to deposit

-- `depositFundsInCurveLpToken` - Accept user's `CurveLPTokens`, swap them into `wantTokens` and store state reflecting their pending wantTokens to be deposited to the `Vault`

 - `withdrawFunds` - Accept user's request to withdraw `wantToken`.
 Also accept user's vault LP tokens if they dont have enough tokens stored in `Batcher`

 - `batchDeposit` - Deposits funds into the `vault` contract and holds LP tokens received on behalf of user